esallychang/BIOF521_Spring2022/_episodes/05-RNAseq_Counting_Reads.md

 > ## Interpreting Per-Chromosome Plots
 > 1. What do you notice aboutg the overall distribution of reads mapped to each chromosome?
 > 2. Are the samples male or female?
 (If a sample is not in the XY plot it means no reads mapped to Y).
+{: .challenge}

-> > ## Solution
+> ## Solution
-> > 1.
-Samples appear to have roughly the same pattern of distribution across the chromosomes, and no particular chromosome has a MUCH higher number of reads mapping than any other.
+> 1. Samples appear to have roughly the same pattern of distribution across the chromosomes, and no particular chromosome has a MUCH higher number of reads mapping than any other.
 It would be more concerning if all your reads were mapped to just one chromosome, unless you were specifically enriching for a gene from that chromosome.
+> <br/><br/>
-> > 2.
-The samples appear to be all female as there are few reads mapping to the Y chromosome.
+> 2. The samples appear to be all female as there are few reads mapping to the Y chromosome.
 As this is a experiment specifically studying pregnant and lactating mice if we saw large numbers of reads mapping to the Y chromosome in a sample it would be unexpected and a probable cause for concern.
 The few reads that do map to the Y chromosome are likely spurious mappings due to highly sequence similarity between portions of the Y and other chromosomes.
-> {: .solution}
+{: .solution}
-{: .challenge}

-## Assessing other aspects of mapping: Gene Body Coverage and Read Distribution Across Features
+## Gene Body Coverage and Read Distribution Across Features

 > ## Running more tools
-> The following two tools were NOT included in the workflow we just ran, but as part of this week's tutorials you will be adding it to a reproducible workflow that you can run on your own samples.
+> The following two tools were NOT included in the workflow we just ran.
 For now, you will need to run each of these tools separately by hand to get the output plots.
 {: .callout}

 ### Gene Body Coverage (5'-3')